shakacode/comfortable-media-surfer/README.md

 After finishing installation you should be able to navigate to http://localhost:3000/admin

-Default username and password is 'username' and 'password'.
+Default username and password is 'user' and 'pass'.
 You probably want to change it right away.
-Admin credentials (among other things) can be found and changed in the cms initializer: [/config/initializers/comfortable\_mexican\_sofa.rb](https://github.com/comfy/comfortable-mexican-sofa/blob/master/config/initializers/comfortable_media_surfer.rb)
+Admin credentials (among other things) can be found and changed in the cms initializer: [/config/initializers/comfortable\_media\_surfer.rb](https://github.com/shakacode/comfortable-media-surfer/blob/master/config/initializers/comfortable_media_surfer.rb)

 Before creating pages and populating them with content we need to create a Site.
 Site defines a hostname, content path and its language.